.

 Does Weed Cause or Alleviate Social Anxiety?

 Cannabis has a complex effect on the human brain.
-Every time you hit a blunt, bong, or joint, you’re inhaling an array of compounds that light up different binding sites, including cannabinoid, GABA, and serotonin receptors.
+Every time you hit a blunt, bong, or joint, you’re inhaling an array of compounds that light up different binding sites, including cannabinoid, GABA, or serotonin receptors.
 Several cannabinoids and terpenes in the plant also interact with enzymes and pathways that influence mood and memory.

 There are hundreds of cannabis chemovars available, all of which offer varying levels of different phytochemicals.
 Each person also has a unique physiology, which means all of these chemovars will affect each person slightly differently.
-Both the chemical complexity of the cannabis plant and the physiological diversity of people mean many variables are at play when considering the relationship between weed and social anxiety.
+Both the chemical complexity of the cannabis plant and the physiological diversity of people mean many variables are at play when considering the relationship between weed and anxiety.

 After hitting a joint, some people are left asking, “Why does smoking weed make me socially anxious, nervous, and awkward?”.
 In contrast, some people become considerably more chatty and sociable after using cannabis.
 Let’s take a deeper look at what could be behind this.